sysdiglabs/terraform-provider-sysdig/docs/index.md

 scope = "container.id != \"\""
 ```

-Let’s do a terraform apply to apply these resources in the backend:
+Using `terraform apply` the resources are applied in the backend:

 ![Terraform apply creates the resources](./assets/img/terraform-apply-create-sysdig-provider.png)